Behavior Changes with Autism

 What Are Some Causes of Behavioral Change in Autistic Children?

-Autism Spectrum Disorder (ASD) is a neurological and developmental condition that affects how autistic individuals communicate, interact with others, perceive themselves and interpret the world around them.
-Autistic adults and children often experience heightened sensory sensitivities, process information differently and approach social interactions more cognitively than intuitively.
+Autism Spectrum Disorder (ASD) is a neurological and developmental condition that affects how people communicate, interact with others, perceive themselves, and interpret the world around them.
+Autistic adults and children often experience heightened sensory sensitivities, process information differently, and approach social interactions more cognitively than intuitively.

-For children with ASD, sudden changes in behavior can be triggered by sensory overload, changes in their daily routine as well as certain medical conditions.
+For children with ASD, sudden behavior changes can be triggered by sensory overload, changes in their daily routine as well as certain medical conditions.
 By understanding what the potential triggers are, caregivers can effectively implement strategies to manage behavior and support their autistic child through challenging moments.

 The behavior of autistic children can vary widely, as each child’s experience exists on the broad behavioral spectrum of autism.
 However, there are certain factors that can commonly trigger changes in behavior.